 Feedback will be obtained from discussions with local farmers either as part of informal meetings or formal meetings (Advisory Board, Field Days, Ag Fair).

-Information obtained through informal discussions with farmers, as well as sales of crossbred animals from the research flock to farmers will be used.
+Information obtained through informal discussions with farmers, as well as sales of legume hay square bales to farmers will be used.